Buy Event Ticket Consensus HongKong - 20% OFF Token2049 Dubai - 10% OFF

 What is Programmable Payment?

-Future with Programmable Payments
+The Future of Programmable Payments

 Furthermore, a DLT-based currency system can be utilised for novel business models based on tokenization.
 Micropayments might be carried out efficiently in this manner, which is presently not yet achievable with the current financial infrastructure.
 For these reasons, it is encouraging that financial institutions are considering tokenizing money to boost efficiency, minimise risks, and allow creative business models based on tokenization.